-The uniparty military industrial complex is the bipartisan alliance that perpetuates endless wars and trillion-dollar defense budgets, enriching contractors while younger generations foot the bill.
-Both parties routinely vote for massive military spending, ignoring Eisenhower’s 1961 warning about the “military-industrial complex.”
-This isn’t conspiracy theory—it’s documented: defense contractors donated $283 million to politicians from 2001–2020, and the 2024 Pentagon budget exceeds $1 trillion.
+The uniparty military industrial complex is a bipartisan alliance that perpetuates endless wars and trillion‑dollar defense budgets, enriching contractors while younger generations foot the bill.
+Both parties routinely vote for massive military spending, ignoring Eisenhower’s 1961 warning about the “military‑industrial complex.”
+This isn’t conspiracy theory—it’s documented: defense contractors donated $283 million to politicians from 2001‑2020, and the 2024 Pentagon budget exceeds $1 trillion.
 The result?
 Generational theft on a massive scale.

 Uniparty Military Industrial Complex: The Bipartisan War Machine